 Community-based production has helped producers become more resilient in surviving market and price fluctuations as consumers are more likely to support a fuel provider that directly benefits their own community and has strong relationships with area businesses.
 The concept of community-based production begins to shape and define what is meant by sustainable biodiesel — striving to produce renewable fuel that has a positive environmental, economic and social impact.

 Pacific Biodiesel is a strong supporter of environmental groups striving to identify sustainable biofuels production best practices and educate the public.
-For more information on the issue of sustainable biodiesel, visit the Sustainable Biodiesel Alliance and the Roundtable On Sustainable Biofuels.

 Speech by Elin Miller, EPA Region 10 Administrator, at the SQPB Grand Opening